hollowstrawberry/crab-cogs/README.md

 ## ⏺ Autoreact

-Lets you configure emojis that will be added to any message containing a specific text.
+Lets you configure emojis that will be added to any message containing specific text.

 ![Autoreact with the word NOW](https://media.discordapp.net/attachments/541768631445618689/1031957798382207086/unknown.png)